noureldenashraf/EbookPLRMaker/README.md

 ## 🚧 Project Status

-- **Backend**: ✅ Complete — fully functional REST API, content generation, and file management.
+- **Backend**: ✅ Most of the features are Complete however i'm still working on the rest of the features and fixing the bugs
 - **Frontend**: ❌ Not implemented (planned for future development).
 - **PDF Conversion**: ❌ Not supported yet.